 Evaluating the Inner Ear

-The patient is asked to nod their head back and forth, saying “yes.”
+Typically, a vertigo patient will be asked to nod their head back and forth – the typical “yes” motion.

 If dizziness or vertigo-like symptoms are recreated, it can be determined that the issue might be coming from the anterior canal.

-The patient is asked to tip their head from side to side (ear to shoulder).
+Then, a vertigo patient would most likely also be asked to tip their head from side to side (ear to shoulder).

 If dizziness or vertigo-like symptoms are recreated, it can be determined that the issue might be coming from the posterior canal.

-The patient is asked to shake their head back and forth as if they are saying “no.”
+Finally, a vertigo patient would most likely be asked to shake their head back and forth as if they are saying “no.”

 If dizziness or vertigo-like symptoms are recreated, it can be determined that the issue might be coming from the horizontal canal.

-The posterior and anterior canals are more likely to be affected than the horizontal canal, which often has a 1-2% chance of being the primary issue.
+Interestingly, most of the time the posterior and anterior canals are the culprit versus the horizontal canal, which only has a 1-2% chance on average of being a vertigo patient’s primary issue.

 The Different Types of Peripheral Vertigo